1933 Atlantic hurricane season: Hurricane Five

+Some islands of the Lesser Antilles experienced light rainfall, abnormally low atmospheric pressures, and gusty winds.
 While moving over Saint Christopher, the storm killed six people.
 Heavy rain was reported throughout the Virgin Islands.
 The hurricane caused the drowning of one person in the Bahamas, and moderate winds produced severe structural damage to the buildings in the archipelago.

 In Florida, the National Weather Bureau issued storm warnings between Miami to Titusville, while Governor David Sholtz issued a mandatory evacuation for 4,200 residents in vulnerable areas around Lake Okeechobee.
 Damage in Florida was minimal, limited to minor crops, roofs, and signs.
 In southern Texas, the hurricane produced moderate damage of $500,000, including disrupted telephone and telegraph lines.

 The hurricane produced high tides along the coast of Texas, covering parts of South Padre Island, and heavy rains in northern Mexico caused heavy damage.

 Hurricane Six

 A ship first reported a tropical depression near the Cape Verde islands on August 13.
 This system would become one of the most destructive hurricanes of the season.
 The storm moved towards the northwest and attained hurricane status on August 16.
 The hurricane continued to strengthen, and on August 21, it passed about 150 mi southwest of Bermuda as a Category 3 hurricane.
 St. George's avoided a direct hit but reported wind speeds of up to 64 mph.
 On August 22, the hurricane turned west-northwest and reached its peak intensity, with maximum sustained winds of 140 mph, equivalent to a Category 4 hurricane in the modern-day Saffir-Simpson Hurricane Scale.
 However, it weakened quickly afterwards.
 On August 23, the storm made landfall on the Outer Banks of North Carolina as a Category 1 hurricane and continued to quickly weaken as it moved inland, away from its energy source.'
 The storm turned to the north, then to the northeast, passing through Virginia, Maryland, and Pennsylvania before weakening to a tropical depression over New York.
 The storm became extratropical on August 25 and turned to the east, moving through Atlantic Canada and dissipating on August 28.

 The hurricane caused damage ranging from moderate to severe in the corridor between North Carolina and New Jersey, due to high tides and strong winds.
 In the state of Maryland, the storm's effects resulted in severe crop damage, and many boats and piers were damaged or destroyed due to high tides and storm surge.
 This tide is notable as the one that separated Ocean City, MD from Assateague & Chincoteague Islands and allowed for the current harbor and inlet to the Atlantic as well as destroying the only rail bridge to the town, which was never rebuilt.
 The hurricane produced heavy rainfall along its path, with a peak of 13.28 in in York, Pennsylvania.
 Overall, the hurricane caused $27 million in damage and 31 deaths.